sidou10/gmda-pedestrian-recognition/README.md

 a coordinate system attached to the sensor.
 As, the smartphone was carried in unknown different positions and was not fixed, these time series cannot be compared coordinates by coordinates.
 Using a sliding window, each series has been splitted in a list of 100 times series made of 200 consecutive points, that are stored in data A, data B and data C. To each set of 200 points is associated a label A, B or C stored in label.
-The objective is to compute the persistence diagrams of these 3D point clouds and use them to achieve a pedestrian recognition task (supervised setting).
+The objective is to compute the persistence diagrams of these 3D point clouds and use them to achieve a pedestrian recognition task.

 ## Command lines